What Is Managed IT Support? (Essential & Premium Services)

 Once you connect, troubleshooting will be needed.
 The provider will either come to your office or you may have to bring your laptop to theirs.

-Sometimes the providers can remote into a device to troubleshoot certain issues.
+Sometimes the provider can remote into a device to troubleshoot certain issues.
 In this case, since your laptop isn’t booting, remote troubleshooting isn’t a possibility.

 There are companies where this type of agreement works just fine.
 If your business doesn’t rely heavily on technology, you may be perfectly okay waiting for help.